unikent/programmes-plant/readme.md

 mkdir application/config/local && cp application/config/*.sample application/config/local && ls application/config/local/*.sample | while read file; do mv $file  `echo $file | sed s/.sample//`; done
 ```

 3. You will need to create a MySQL database if you plan to use MySQL.
 Create this database and add the credentials to `application/config/local/database.php`.
-If you want to get this running using SQLite, then run `mkdir storage/database` then change line 45 of `application/config/local/database.php` to be `sqlite` not `mysql`.
+If you want to get this running using SQLite then change line 45 of `application/config/local/database.php` to be `sqlite` not `mysql`.
 Should just be good to go.

 4. The application requires an authentication driver to be used.
 The details of this can be setup in `application/config/local/auth.php`.
 We use our own LDAP driver.
 If you decide to use our bundled LDAP driver, the server settings can go in `application/config/local/ldap.php`.